INSTRUCTIONAL SERVICES Regulation 6145

 Parents and Patrons at School or School Events:

 Individuals with disabilities may be accompanied by their service animals while on District property for events or activities that are open to the general public.
-All requirements of this Policy Apply.
+All requirements of this Policy apply.

 Control: A service animal must be under the control of its handler at all times.
 A service animal must have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash, or other tether, or the use of a harness, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler’s control through voice, signals or other effective means.